DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc F - The Missing Vistana.md

 >
 > If so, have all involved players roll initiative.
 (The first player is, of course, free to change their mind and cease their original action at any time.)

+**Double-Barreled Traps.** If a player opens the door after breaking or picking the lock, two heavy crossbow traps mounted at the far side of the cabin fire, targeting the player immediately in front of the door:

+* ***Silver Barbed Net***: *Ranged Weapon Attack:* +8 to hit. *Hit:* 5 (2d4) piercing damage and the target is restrained until it is freed.
+The target can use its action to make a DC 15 Strength check, freeing itself or another creature within its reach on a success.
+A creature that attempts to do so must also succeed on a DC 15 Dexterity saving throw or take 5 (2d4) piercing damage in the process.
+Dealing 15 slashing damage to the net (AC 15) also frees the creature without harming it, ending the effect and destroying the net.
+* ***Bottle of Concentrated Alchemist's Fire***. *Ranged Weapon Attack:* +8 to hit. *Hit:* 21 (6d6) fire damage.
+On a hit, the target is also set ablaze and takes the damage again at the start of each of its turns until the first is put out.
+A creature within reach of the blaze can take an action to smother the flames using a blanket or carpet, reducing the fire damage by 2d6.
+Three such actions are needed to fully put out the fire.

-A player that inspects Ezmerelda’s wagon also learns that it was not the only one that has parked here recently.
+**Inspecting the Wagon.** A player that inspects Ezmerelda’s wagon also learns that it was not the only one that has parked here recently.
 A second set of wagon tracks lies nearby, leading from the eastern woods to a spot nearby Ezmerelda’s wagon, then south along the path away from the lake.
 A player who follows the tracks south finds that they reach the Old Svalich Road then turn east, toward Vallaki.
 A player who makes a successful DC 14 Wisdom (Survival) check can ascertain that the second set of tracks was made the same day the players first arrived in Vallaki.

 A player who makes a successful DC 10 Wisdom (Survival) check can follow the second set of tracks into the woods, where they end in a dark, sheltered hollow.
 Much of the forest floor around the hollow is stained with bright yellow and white paint.
 A successful DC 14 Intelligence (Investigation) check reveals that the paint was left fairly recently—approximately one day before the players first arrived in Vallaki.